 How Much Sugar Can I Eat?

-We eat home baked goods made with sugar, brown sugar, confectioners’ (icing) sugar as well as maple syrup, rice syrup and small amounts of molasses.
-That said, we do not eat cakes and cookies, muffins and scones every day, but when we do indulge, we do it without guilt and enjoy every last crumb.
+We eat home baked goods made with sugar, brown sugar, confectioners’ (icing) sugar as well as maple syrup, rice syrup, honey, and small amounts of molasses.
+That said, we do not eat cakes and cookies, muffins and scones every day.

-When you read about sugar being an issue, it is hidden sugars that are a big problem: sugars in bread, condiments, drinks etc. Not Grandma’s holiday cookies you eat once a year.
+When you read about sugar being an issue, it is hidden sugars that are a big problem: sugars in bread, condiments, sodas, etc. Not Grandma’s holiday cookies you eat once a year; have a cookie!

 Cane Sugar vs. Beet Sugar